Stop Comparing the Capitol Riot to Banana Republics. It’s Lazy—and Wrong.

 “Which is extremely helpful when you’re a policymaker,” said Velasco, “because you don’t have to suffer from the negative consequences of the policies that you make.”
 [Full disclosure: Velasco is the executive editor of the North American Congress on Latin America, this author’s previous employer.]

-Cloaked in the comforting indoctrination of American exceptionalism, it seems that the Washington establishment hasn’t yet come to terms with the fact that white supremacist mob violence isn’t something that simply emigrated from the Middle East, Africa, or, Latin America; it is one-hundred percent homegrown.
+Cloaked in the comforting indoctrination of American exceptionalism, it seems that the Washington establishment hasn’t yet come to terms with the fact that white supremacist mob violence isn’t something that simply emigrated from the Middle East, Africa, or, Latin America: It is 100 percent homegrown.
 While politicians like Barack Obama, Joe Biden, and countless others insist that the actions of Wednesday were un-American, if anything, what happened at the Capitol is a distinct feature of these United States.
-In fact, as historian Greg Grandin argues in his book The End of the Myth, a central consequence of the Trump era, in fact, is that the U.S. empire can no longer outsource its contradictions elsewhere, but must now confront them at home.
+In fact, as historian Greg Grandin argues in his book The End of the Myth, a central consequence of the Trump era, in fact, is that the U.S. empire can no longer outsource its contradictions elsewhere but must now confront them at home.

 As Velasco underscored, “I think it’s really important not to let this moment pass as a kind of siloing off in the realm of exceptionalism, but rather to do a much deeper interrogation of what underlies our assumptions about this moment.”